EENCloud/api-docs/README.md

 ### Linux

-By default docker.service is root only, this can be resolved by adding the user to the docker group.
+By default docker.service is root only, this can be resolved by adding the user to the docker group

 ``` bash
 sudo groupadd docker
 sudo usermod -aG docker $USER
 ```

-Please read the [documentation](https://docs.docker.com/engine/installation/linux/linux-postinstall) for further troubleshooting.
+Please read the [documentation](https://docs.docker.com/engine/installation/linux/linux-postinstall) for further troubleshooting

 # Running the Development Environment